rozek/node-red-authorization-examples/README.md

 ### Automated Tests ###

-There are a few automated tests (built with the author's [node-red-test-support](https://github.com/rozek/node-red-test-support)) for this implementation.
+There are a few automated (client-side) tests (built with the author's [node-red-test-support](https://github.com/rozek/node-red-test-support)) for this implementation.
 These tests require

 * the [Chai Assertion Library](https://www.chaijs.com/) - `npm install chai`